zWolfrost/get.js/README.md

 | pattern     | Returns an array made up of the given length and number pattern.
 | unique      | Returns an array made up of unique numbers (that never repeat) from the given one.
 | decimals    | Returns the number of decimals in the given number.
 | fraction    | Returns a fraction calculated from the given decimal number.
+Also works with repeating decimals, if specified.
 | random      | Returns a random number between the two given numbers (inclusive).
 | normalized  | Returns a normalized version of the given string (latin letters only).
 | time        | Returns the current time of the day.